 Shares Eligible for Future Sale.
-Sales of substantial amounts of Common Stock in the public market could have an adverse affect on the price of the Company's Common Stock.
-In addition to the shares registered in the Registration Statement of which this Prospectus is a part, approximately 14,103,133 million shares of Common Stock are currently freely tradeable on the open market.
-In addition, approximately 1,427,222 million shares are eligible for sale pursuant to Rule 144 of the Act.
-Also, there were a total of 1,174,424 options to purchase Common Stock outstanding as of March 31, 1996 pursuant to the Company's stock option plans and 922,400 of such options are currently vested and can be exercised at any time prior to their respective expiration dates.
-As of March 31, 1996, 26,738 shares of Common Stock were issuable upon the exercise of warrants issued in connection with a capital lease financing in March 1994 and 125,000 shares of Common Stock were issuable upon the exercise of warrants issued as finder's fees in connection with the March 25, 1996 issuance of a \$2.5 million principal amount Debenture.
+Sales of substantial amounts of $\ensuremath{\mathsf{Common}}$ Stock in the public market could have an adverse affect on the price of the Company's Common Stock.
+In addition to the shares registered in the Registration Statement of which this Prospectus is a part, approximately 14,707,585 shares of Common Stock are currently freely tradeable on the open market.
+In addition, approximately 1,427,222 shares are eligible for sale pursuant to Rule 144 of the Act.
+Also, there were a total of 1,693,231 options to purchase Common Stock outstanding as of June 26, 1996 pursuant to the Company's stock option plans and 897,157 of such options are currently vested and can be exercised at any time prior to their respective expiration dates.
+As of June 26, 1996, 26,738 shares of Common Stock were issuable upon the exercise of warrants issued in connection with a capital lease financing in March 1994.
+In addition, 1,509,000 shares of Common Stock were issuable upon the exercise of warrants issued or issuable in connection with the March 1996 Private Placement, Additional warrants to purchase 250,000 shares of Common Stock were issued as finder's fees in connection with the Private Placement.

-The shares offered hereby are issuable upon conversion of a \$2.5 million principal amount Debenture and interest thereon (the "First Debenture"), and exercise of warrants issuable upon conversion of the First Debenture (the "First Warrants"), issued by the Company to the Selling Stockholder in a March 1996 Private Placement of \$5.0 million principal amount Debentures (the "Debentures").
-As part of the Private Placement, the Company issued the First Debenture to the Selling Stockholder on March 25, 1996.
-The Selling Stockholder has agreed to purchase an additional \$2.5 million debenture if and when the Company obtains stockholder approval to increase the Company's authorized Common Stock to at least 30,000,000 shares.
-This approval must be obtained within 120 days from March 25, 1996, subject to extension in certain circumstances.
+The shares offered hereby were issued or are issuable in connection with the March 1996 Private Placement of \$5.0 million principal amount convertible Debentures (the "Debentures").
+As part of the Private Placement, the Company issued to the Selling Stockholder a \$2.5 million principal amount Debenture (the "First Debenture") on March 25, 1996.
+On June 6, 1996, the First Debenture, together with interest thereon, was converted into 1,018,000 shares of Common Stock (the "First Debenture Shares"), and a warrant (the "First Warrant") to purchase 509,000 shares of Common Stock (the "First Warrant Shares") at an exercise price of \$4.00 per share.
+In consideration of the conversion of the First Debenture, the Company also issued to the Selling Stockholder an additional warrant (the "Additional Warrant") to purchase 500,000 shares of Common Stock (the "Additional Warrant Shares") at an exercise price of \$6.00 per share.

-The Debentures bear interest at the rate of 9% per year, and the principal amount of the Debentures, together with accrued interest thereon, are convertible into shares of the Company's Common Stock at any time based on a predetermined formula.
-The price at which the Debentures will convert into Common Stock will be the lower of (i) the closing bid price for the Common Stock at the date the Debenture is sold (the "Closing Date Price") or (ii) the average of the closing bid price for the five days prior to conversion (the "Conversion Date Price").
-The Closing Date Price for the First Debenture is \$2.50.
-If the conversion takes place 40 days or more and less than 80 days after the sale of the First Debenture, the holder will have the option to convert at the Closing Date Price or 90% of the Conversion Date Price.
-If the conversion takes place more than 80 days after the sale of the First Debenture, the holder will have the option to convert at the Closing Date Price or 85% of the Conversion Date Price, and will receive warrants to purchase Common Stock for 50% of the number of shares issuable upon conversion of the Debentures.
-The warrants would be exercisable at \$4.00 per share and expire five years after the date of issuance.
+On June 13, 1996, the Company issued to the Selling Stockholder the remaining \$2.5 million principal amount Debenture (the "Second Debenture").
+The Second Debenture bears interest at the rate of 9% per year, and the principal amount of the Debenture, together with accrued interest thereon, is convertible into shares of the Company's Common Stock (the "Second Debenture Shares") at any time based on a predetermined formula.
+The price at which the Debenture will convert into Common Stock will be the lower of (i) \$2.50 or (ii) 85% of the average of the closing bid price for the five days prior to conversion (the

+"Conversion Date Price").
+Upon conversion of the Second Debenture, the holder will receive warrants (the "Second Warrants") to purchase Common Stock (the "Second Warrant Shares") for 50% of the number of shares issuable upon conversion of the Second Debenture.
+The Second Warrants will be exercisable at \$4.00 per share and expire five years after the date of issuance.
 There can be no assurance, however, that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.